-All members of teaching staff meet with the Headteacher every half term, these meetings include a focused discussion on the progress of pupils and the support and provision that is being offered.
+All members of teaching staff meet with the SENCO every half term to discuss the progress of pupils and the support and provision that is being offered.

 The school offers opportunities for staff to reflect on their practice and to offer peer-to-peer support and guidance.